Tootoo denies knowing about alleged 2003 team sexual assault

 “I don’t recall knowing or hearing about the incident in question during or after the tournament,” Tootoo wrote on Twitter.
 “I was shocked when I heard about it in the media and will cooperate fully with any investigation.”

 Regional police in Halifax, Nova Scotia, have opened an investigation into the incident that allegedly happened when the city hosted the international tournament 19 years ago.
-Hockey Canada said it learned about the alleged sexual assault on Thursday and immediately informed Sport Canada and Halifax police of the allegations.
+Hockey Canada said it learned about the alleged sexual assault Thursday and immediately informed Sport Canada and Halifax police.

-Carlo Colaiacovo and P-A Parenteau, who were Tootoo’s teammates on the 2003 national junior team and also played in the NHL, issued statements Friday saying they were not involved in the alleged sexual assault and they would participate in any investigations.
+Carlo Colaiacovo and P-A Parenteau issued statements Friday saying they were not involved in the alleged sexual assault and they would participate in any investigations.

 In 2015, Tootoo wrote a memoir titled “All The Way,” in which he discussed his experiences playing for Canada at the world juniors, including how the team was made up of “horny young men” and how “a few of the guys would get a couple of girls after practice and head into one of the rooms.”